filakhtov/gentoo-use-docs/media-gfx/gthumb.md

 It is recommended to enable this flag if there is a need to deal with photos.

-### gnome-keyring
-Only makes sense if the `http`, `webkit` and `json` flags are enabled.
-Pass the `-Dlibsecret=true` option to the configure script.
-Provide an ability to read credentials from and save them to a system keyring using the `libsecret` library.
-This functionality is used by the oAuth authentication flow to upload images via various web service plugins, e.g. 23hq.com, Facebook, Flickr, etc.

-This flag can be safely disabled if there is no need to use web services or store credentials in a keyring.

 ### gstreamer
 Pass the `-Dgstreamer=true` option to the Meson build script.
 Build and install the "Audio/Video support" plugin that uses the GStreamer framework to provide an ability to play audio and video files from gThumb.
 GStreamer is also integrated with slideshow plugin (see the `slideshow` flag).